 Riverside County is located in Southern California, stretching from the Los Angeles metropolitan area to the Arizona border.
-It is a roughly rectangular county, covering 7,208 square miles (18,670 km).
-The county has a Mediterranean climate in the western part and a desert climate in the central and eastern parts.
-Joshua Tree National Park is mostly located in Riverside County, and the resort towns of Palm Springs, Palm Desert, Indian Wells, La Quinta, Rancho Mirage and Desert Hot Springs are located in the Coachella Valley region.
+It covers an area of 7,208 square miles (18,670 km) and has a Mediterranean climate in the western part.
+The county is home to Joshua Tree National Park and the resort towns of Palm Springs, Palm Desert, Indian Wells, La Quinta, Rancho Mirage and Desert Hot Springs.
+Riverside County was formed in 1893 and named after the city of Riverside, the county seat.

-The county was named after the city of Riverside, which was founded in 1870 and received its name because of its location next to the Santa Ana River.
+The city was founded in 1870 and received its name due to its location next to the Santa Ana River.
 The indigenous peoples of Riverside County are the Luiseño, Cupeño and Cahuilla Indians.
 The first European settlement in the county was a ranch or farm of the Saint Louis King Mission of France in the Luiseño village of Temescal.
-In 1819, Leandro Serrano was granted permission to occupy the land for grazing and agriculture purposes, and he established Rancho Temescal.
+In 1819, Leandro Serrano was granted permission to occupy the land for grazing and agriculture purposes, and established Rancho Temescal.

-In 1893, seventy percent of voters approved the formation of Riverside County.
-Voters chose Riverside as the county seat by a wide margin.
-On May 9th, 1893, Riverside County was officially formed when the Board of Commissioners presented the final ballot count.
-Riverside County has been an important focal point of civil rights movements in the United States, especially for African-Americans and Mexican-Americans.
+In 1893, seventy percent of voters approved the formation of Riverside County and chose the city of Riverside as the county seat.
+Riverside County was officially formed on March 8th, when the Board of Commissioners presented the final ballot count.
+Riverside County is an important focal point of civil rights movements in the United States, especially for African-Americans and Mexican-Americans.
 There is a diversity of flora and fauna within Riverside County, with desert flora in most areas but also wooded areas.